gmc-norr/st2-analysis/README.md

 # Known issues

 - If a quoted string is entered in the tumor evolution watch file, it will not find the file.
-- If too many arguments are entered in the tumor evolution watch file, an exception is thrown and the sensor container crashes.